top of page

 Beacon Client Solutions

-*You give your banking information to the creditor and broker, meaning they can freeze those accounts.
+• Banking Information: You give your banking information to the creditor and broker, meaning they can freeze those accounts.

-*You provide the information of your processor(s).
+• Processor Information: You provide the information of your processor(s).

-The creditor is aware of your spending habits.
+The creditor becomes aware of your spending habits.
 When negotiating a debt settlement, ensure your bank statements reflect only business expenses; otherwise, they could be used against you.
 For example, if you're spending on a car or a club membership, it might be leveraged to your disadvantage.

 There's also a risk regarding which other accounts the business funds, such as personal or payroll accounts.
 When the UCC gets involved, almost everything is at risk, so it's important to be mindful of this.